ajanthan/ballerina-notes/ch01/installation.md

 ## Installation
-Langauge maintainers is zipping installation packages for different OSs.
+Langauge maintainers are zipping installation packages for different OSes.
 Download the language installation package for your OS from the [site](https://ballerina.io/downloads/) and follow through the installation wizard.
 To test the installation open up a new terminal window and type following.

 `ballerina --version`